loader image

 Major consumer trends

-The theme of food waste is taking up more and more space in consumer choices.
-Indeed, according to an IFOP (French Institute of Public Opinion) survey, 90% of French people are concerned about this subject, 44% of whom say they are “a lot”.
-It is therefore a subject that guides their consumption choices.
+The issue of food waste is playing an increasingly important role in consumer choices.
+Indeed, according to an IFOP (French Institute of Public Opinion) survey, 90% of French people are concerned about this issue, with 44% saying they are "very" concerned.
+It is therefore a factor that influences their consumption decisions.

-In France, the equivalent of 10 million tonnes of consumable food is wasted each year.
-The ecological impact is also significant; after transport, food waste produces the most greenhouse gases in the world.
+In France, the equivalent of 10 million tons of edible food is wasted each year.
+The environmental impact is also significant; after transportation, food waste produces the most greenhouse gases in the world.

-Consumers have become aware, particularly since the health crisis, of the climate emergency and therefore of the importance of reducing their carbon footprint.
-The implementation of an anti-waste policy within hotel and commercial catering establishments has therefore become necessary.
-Indeed, more than being a sales argument and loyalty for customers, it is also a necessity to participate in the reduction of greenhouse gases.
+Consumers have become increasingly aware, particularly since the health crisis, of the climate emergency and therefore the importance of reducing their carbon footprint.
+Implementing anti-waste policies in hotels and restaurants has thus become essential.
+Indeed, more than just a sales and customer loyalty tool, it is also a necessity for contributing to the reduction of greenhouse gases.

-Why implement an anti-food waste approach in the hotel and catering industry?
+Why implement an anti-food waste approach in the hotel and restaurant industry?

-Beyond the climatic and behavioral issues, the fight against waste also allows considerable savings for catering establishments.
-According to a study by Winnow, a start-up specializing in reducing food waste, around 25% of hotel food purchases will be wasted.
-Another study by the NGO “champion 12.3” proves that the implementation of policies to reduce these losses would allow a return on investment of up to 600% within 3 years.
+Beyond climate and behavioral issues, the fight against food waste also allows restaurants to achieve considerable savings.
+According to a study by Winnow, a startup specializing in reducing food waste, approximately 25% of hotel food purchases are wasted.
+Another study by the NGO “Champion 12.3” shows that implementing policies to reduce these losses could yield a return on investment of up to 600% within three years.

-According to ADEME, for 500 covers per day, a restaurant throws away between 15 and 20 tonnes of products per year, the equivalent of 30,000 to 40,000 euros thrown in the trash.
+According to ADEME, for 500 meals a day, a restaurant throws away between 15 and 20 tonnes of products per year, which is the equivalent of 30,000 to 40,000 euros thrown in the trash.

-More than the financial attraction, the law against waste of February 10, 2020 requires commercial restaurants to reduce their food waste by 50% compared to the 2015 level by 2030.
-It is therefore high time to get started an approach to achieve this mandatory objective.
+More than the financial incentive, the anti-waste law of February 10, 2020 requires commercial restaurants to reduce their food waste by 50% compared to the 2015 level by 2030.
+It is therefore high time to start a process to achieve this mandatory objective.

-The importance of identifying the origin of food waste
+The importance of identifying the source of food waste

-Before even looking for solutions, it is necessary to understand which levers are most relevant for the establishment.
-To do this, it is important to carry out an in-depth analysis of food waste, in the dining room and in the kitchen.
+Before even looking for solutions, it's necessary to understand which levers are most relevant for the establishment.
+To do this, it's important to conduct a thorough analysis of food waste, both in the dining area and in the kitchen.

-Understanding which foods are thrown away in the kitchen, how often or at what time of day allows you to better manage your stocks and plan your menus.
-Efficient and intelligent inventory management is necessary for the success of a catering establishment.
+Understanding which food items are wasted in the kitchen, how often, and at what time of day allows for better inventory management and menu planning.
+An efficient and intelligent inventory management system is essential for the success of a restaurant.

-Monitoring the composition of waste in the dining room helps to understand customers' food preferences, and thus adjust the menus offered.
-Removing dishes that are regularly thrown away from the menu allows you to make significant preparation time and financial savings.
+Tracking food waste in the dining room helps us understand customers' dietary preferences and adjust our menus accordingly.
+Removing frequently discarded dishes from the menu results in significant savings in preparation time and money.

-Controlling food waste requires time and commitment on the part of establishments, but the long-term benefits are not negligible.
-In addition, there are solutions, such as those proposed by Kikleo, to support restaurateurs in this process in order to make their task easier.
+Controlling food waste requires time and commitment from establishments, but the long-term benefits are significant.
+Furthermore, solutions exist, such as those offered by Kikleo team, to support restaurant owners in this process in order to make their task easier.

-Existing solutions for the hotel and catering sector
+Existing solutions for the hotel and restaurant sector

 • Prioritize quality over quantity.

-A popular trend in homes and in large gourmet kitchens, these recipes consist of using all the ingredients and not throwing anything away.
-In addition to encouraging creativity, these recipes can help you no longer buy basic ingredients such as sauce bases or broths.
+A growing trend in homes and gourmet kitchens alike, these recipes involve using all the ingredients and wasting nothing.
+In addition to encouraging creativity, these recipes can help you avoid buying basic ingredients like stock or broth.

 • Establish partnerships with associations

 Eating well is a luxury.
-Today in France, one in 10 people have difficulty eating.
-There are more and more platforms or associations like Le Chaînon Manquant which make it possible to redistribute what is still consumable the same day to people in need.
-This type of practice, in addition to being supportive and ecological, is also consistent with the increasingly pronounced social values of consumers.
+Today in France, one in ten people struggles to afford food.
+A growing number of platforms and organizations, such as Le Chaînon Manquant (The Missing Link), redistribute still-edible food to people in need.
+This type of practice, in addition to being socially responsible and environmentally friendly, also aligns with the increasingly strong social values of consumers.

-Too Good To Go, Phénix and Optimiam are applications allowing professionals to sell what is still good the same day, while making consumers happy: there is something for everyone.
-For reference, Too Good To Go is 36 million meals saved that would otherwise have ended up in the trash, and were ultimately sold.
+Too Good To Go, Phénix, and Optimiam are apps that allow businesses to sell food that's still good on the same day, while also benefiting consumers: everyone wins.
+For example, Too Good To Go has saved 36 million meals that would otherwise have ended up in the trash, and which were ultimately sold.

-• Create a virtuous circle in your establishment
+• Creating a virtuous circle within your establishment

-For restaurants with this possibility, it may be interesting to create your own vegetable garden and/or aromatic garden.
-Indeed, this makes it possible to offer high quality products, but also to only use what the kitchen needs that day.
-If you follow logic and recycle your organic waste, it can be used as natural fertilizer to grow your own products.
+For restaurants with the option, creating their own vegetable garden and/or herb garden can be a worthwhile investment.
+This allows them to offer high-quality produce while also using only what the kitchen needs each day.
+Following this logic, and recycling organic waste, it can be used as natural fertilizer to grow their own produce.

-Recycling your organic waste is not, however, reserved for those with their own vegetable garden, far from it.
-There are many providers offering solutions adapted to the needs of each establishment to create their own compost, or donate their organic waste so that it can then be recycled.
+Recycling organic waste isn't just for those with their own vegetable gardens, far from it.
+Numerous service providers offer solutions tailored to the needs of each establishment, allowing them to create their own compost or donate their organic waste for recycling.

-It therefore seems obvious that it is necessary and beneficial for commercial catering establishments to implement anti-food waste policies.
-In addition to being a selling point, this makes it possible to make significant financial savings and to offer more quality products, while maintaining an ecological approach.
+It therefore seems clear that implementing food waste reduction policies is both necessary and beneficial for commercial food establishments.
+In addition to being a selling point, this allows them to achieve significant financial savings and offer higher-quality products, all while maintaining an environmentally responsible approach.

 FOR A BETTER FUTURE